Parco Minerario Naturalistico di Gavorrano

 The Centro Documentazione e Ricerca della Miniera (Documentation and Research Center for Mining), the Centro Documentazione "Davide Manni" (Documentation Center "Davide Manni"), the and the Museo Archeologico (Archaeologic Museum) are located in the Castel di Pietra (Castle of the Rock) in the Medieval town Gavorrano.
 It was named after Davide Manni, the late mayor of the municipality, who was very interested in archaeology and who created the archaeological exhibition.

 Ravi Marchi is the area where the pyrite ore from the mine was processed.
 The open air museum shows the machinery necessary for crushing and processing the ore.
 The plant was open between 1910 and 1965 and belonged to the family Marchi, a family from northern Tuscany.
 This is exceptional as all other mining related sites belonged to Montecatini.
-The plant employed at its heyday several hundred miners, workers and technicians.
+In its heyday, the plant employed several hundred miners, workers and technicians.